96vini/rusty-pendulum/README.md

 ## Overview

-The idea is simulate the pendulum of chrono tiger.
-Code based on youtube video: https://www.youtube.com/watch?v=U-X51GsTAzA&t=1633s&pp=ygUMUnVzdCBQZW5kdWxv
+The idea is to simulate the pendulum of Chrono Tiger.
+Code based on the YouTube video: [Link](https://www.youtube.com/watch?v=U-X51GsTAzA&t=1633s&pp=ygUMUnVzdCBQZW5kdWxv)

 ## How to Use